What is in this booklet?

 If a hip or knee joint replacement operation is planned for you, the pain from the affected joint is probably interfering with your sex life already.
 The operation may well improve your sex life as well as your walking capacity.
 Remember it takes some time to recover from the effects of an operation and for the wound to heal.
 You should be able to resume sexual activity as soon as you feel able – generally after 6 weeks.

-However, with a hip replacement you need to take care with certain movements because there are some with which there is a risk of dislocating the new joint.
+However, with a hip replacement, you need to take care of certain movements because there are some with which there is a risk of dislocating the new joint.
 These are, in particular, bending the leg up (flexion) and moving one leg towards the other (adduction).
-When you have the operation your nurses, physiotherapists and occupational therapists should tell you which movements to avoid.
+When you have the operation your nurses, physiotherapists, and occupational therapists should tell you which movements to avoid.
 If they don’t discuss this or give you information on positions for sex, then make sure you ask them.
 They will have been asked the same question many times before.
-See also the arc booklets ‘A New Hip Joint‘ and ‘A New Knee Joint‘.

 How can we overcome difficulties with sex?